ibm-granite/granite-vision-models/README.md

 Plese check our [Guidelines](/CONTRIBUTING.md) and [Code of Conduct](/CODE_OF_CONDUCT.md) to contribute to our project.

 ## Model Cards
-The model cards for each model variant are available in their respective HuggingFace repository.
+The Granite Vision model is available on HuggingFace.
 Please visit our collection [here](https://huggingface.co/collections/ibm-granite/granite-vision-models-67b3bd4ff90c915ba4cd2800).

 ## License
 All Granite Vision Models are distributed under [Apache 2.0](./LICENSE) license.